The Pegasus Display Team –– by Prosper Keating

 The 1st Polish Independent Parachute Brigade covered the escape from Arnhem of what remained of our 1st Airborne Division from Arnhem.
 Most of its veterans settled in Britain after the war rather than live under Communism.
 Amongst the battle-weary paratroopers who made it back across the Rhine after it became clear that the battle for the Arnhem bridge was lost were those men of The Tenth who were not dead or in German hands.

-It is sometimes said that the writers of the final scene of Theirs Is The Glory, in which a handful of Arnhem survivors return to a billet full of empty bed spaces, were thinking of the thirty-six men of The Tenth fit enough to return to Somerby, Burrough-on-the-Hill, Twyford and Thorpe Satchville after their battle in Oosterbeek to keep the road to Arnhem and the bridge open for the Allied ground forces who never arrived.
+It is sometimes said that the writers of the final scene of Theirs Is The Glory, in which a handful of Arnhem survivors return to a billet full of empty bed spaces, were thinking of the thirty-six men of The Tenth fit enough to return to Somerby, Burrough-on-the-Hill and Thorpe Satchville after their last stand on the Utrechtseweg in Oosterbeek.

-Bill Courcha could not make to the unveiling from Australia and Vic Gregg was recovering from an accident, although he would drive up from Winchester a couple of months later for the Remembrance Day service at the 10 Para Bn Memorial.
+Bill Courcha could not make to the unveiling from Australia and Vic Gregg was recovering from an accident, although he would drive up from Winchester a couple of months later for the Remembrance Day service at the10th Battalion Memorial.
 However, Freddie Deane, who left an eye behind in Oosterbeek, had come from his Snowdonia home.
 As Freddie ran his good eye over fellow artist Mitcheson’s work, he murmured: “It was worth the wait.”.

-The 10 Para Bn Memorial was dreamt up in the Klein Hartenstein in Oosterbeek in 2011 by Alec Wilson, Graham Warner and Jeanie Holland.
-Jeanie’s father was 3316885 Sgt Harry ‘Darkie’ Houghton of A Coy, 10 Para Bn.
+The 10th Battalion Memorial was dreamt up in the Klein Hartenstein in Oosterbeek in 2011 by Alec Wilson, Graham Warner and Jeanie Holland.
+Jeanie’s father was 3316885 Sgt Harry ‘Darkie’ Houghton of A Coy.
 Alec’s father was 5573609 Pte Alexander Wilson, who served with HQ Coy.
-Graham Warner, a Royal Tank Regiment veteran whose uncle was killed in action with The Tenth at Arnhem, is widely seen as the foremost authority on 10 Para Bn history.
+Grahame Warner, a Royal Tank Regiment veteran whose uncle was killed in action with The Tenth at Arnhem, is widely seen as the foremost authority on 10th Battalion history.

 As more and more people expressed interest in helping to realise this dream, and to keep the memory of The Tenth alive, the Friends of The Tenth (FoTT) was formed as a charity with Air Vice-Marshall and ex-10 PARA officer Ranald Munro as Patron and the then Lord Lieutenant of Leicestershire, Jennifer, Lady Gretton, as President.
 Covid-19 prevented a 2020 commemoration but many would like to see a pre-Arnhem pilgrimage to Somerby become a major event on the Parachute Regiment calendar.